 The Lynx was claimed to be the new standard in sound when it released, and for the most part that was true.
 It blew away the competition in sound among portable game machines, blew out most then current home console systems, and wasn’t too shabby in comparison to recent newcomers in the home market either, though it would start to quickly fall behind.
 The sound is able to create deep samples and produce tunes with high quality that sound much more in-depth than beeps and boops.

 Electro Cop, even for an early game and only a few tracks in the game itself, has a fantastic musical score that really immerses you into the futuristic world the game takes place in while simultaneously reminding you of the time limit to complete the stages and the dangers of the droids on the hunt for you.

 Also of note is that music was not the only thing that benefitted from the hardware but so did the sound effects.
-Hearing an actual attempt at imitating the sound of real shooting or real explosions compared to dings and tings of yesteryear really helps bring the player to the world of ElectroCop
+Hearing an actual attempt at imitating the sound of real shooting or real explosions compared to dings and things of yesteryear really helps bring the player to the world of ElectroCop

-While there are obvious flaws given this being a launch title as well as being an early attempt and creating a full fledged third person action game (on portable game hardware no less) the game completely knocked it out the park and still holds up well today.
+While there are obvious flaws given this being a launch title as well as being an early attempt and creating a full-fledged third-person action game (on portable game hardware no less) the game completely knocked it out the park and still holds up well today.
 The game is inspired by multiple Sci-fi movies and creates a world that can suck you into the action.
 Back then this was the first time where you heard realistic sound effects, a pseudo-3D gameplay style, and story seamlessly sewn together in the same game.
-Even today it is a stand out title that is good not only for a challenge, but to really see how far ahead of its time it was.
-While after two playthroughs you may take a break due to lack of randomly generated levels, and sometimes the ‘jump’ controls are a bit iffy, the game for the most part runs like a charm.
+Even today it is a standout title that is good not only for a challenge, but to really see how far ahead of its time it was.
+While after two playthroughs you may take a break due to lack of randomly generated levels, and sometimes the ‘jump’ controls are a bit iffy, the game, for the most part, runs like a charm.
 Having minigames to play is also a nice surprise as well.